TheColorRed/jraw/README.md

 #jraw-0.0.1-alpha#

-jraw (Draw with a "j" instead of a "d") is a JavaScript Library that uses the canvas to manipulate image layers.
+jraw (Draw with a "j" instead of a "d") is a JavaScript Library that uses a JavaScript Canvas for each layer to manipulate images in memory and display them on one main canvas on the page.

+You can attach inputs such as text fields or range sliders to an action like Brightness or Contrast.

 ##Currently Supported##